How to Make Whipped Honey (& 5 Delicious Creamed Honey Flavors)

 Raspberry Creamed Honey

-You’ll need approximately 2 tablespoons of powdered, freeze-dried berries per 1 cup of honey.
-Mix following the creamed honey instructions above and enjoy!
+Add 2 tablespoons of powdered, freeze-dried berries per 1 cup of honey.

 FAQs